 The first floor is the place where the offices of the personnel of Baleària and in it we can also find a room known as "The House of the Paraula" It offered for book presentations and other cultural activities.

 In the second and top floor it has enabled a versatile open area where you have multitudinous accommodate exhibitions or talks and that soon after the completion of construction of the runway, will be boarding the ferry area.

-Access to the Dénia Maritime Station is via the roundabout in the Plaza de Benidorm, next to the Paseo del raset.
-From there a 1,5-kilometer walk that runs over the Mediterranean begins and ends at the station facilities.
+Access to the Dénia Maritime Station is via the Benidorm Square roundabout, next to Paseo del Raset.
+From there begins a 1,5-kilometre walk that runs over the Mediterranean and ends at the station facilities.

 Passengers who access private vehicles have at their disposal a parking fee, although the first 45 minutes parking is free.